rapid7/metasploit-framework/documentation/modules/payload/php/meterpreter/reverse_tcp.md

 ## Important Basic Commands

-Compared to a native Meterpreter such as windows/meterpreter/reverse_tcp, the Php Meterpreter has less commands, but here's a list of all the common ones you might need:
+Compared to a native Meterpreter such as windows/meterpreter/reverse_tcp, the PHP Meterpreter has less commands, but here's a list of all the common ones you might need:

 **pwd command**